nerds-with-keyboards/routerino/README.md

 ## Generating a sitemap from routes

 You can use the included CLI tool `routerino-build-sitemap` to create a sitemap.xml for your site.
 Adjust the arguments to your needs.
 Make sure to run a build first (or ensure the directory for the sitemap exists).
 Note: routes with route params are not added to the sitemap.
 Node 16+ should be installed and available in the path.
+If no `robots.txt` file is found, a default one will be created which just points to the sitemap.
+It would be an SEO problem to not have the `robots.txt` file pointing to the sitemap, so we include it if necessary.
+If you create your own, make sure to include the sitemap URL.

 ### Arguments

 - routeFilePath: The path to whichever file contains your routes, in order for the sitemap build tool to find them.
-The routes can be defined either inline in the Routerino props, or kept in an array named `routes` or `Routes`.
-This might be something like `routes.jsx`, or `src/App.jsx`.
+The routes can be defined either inline in the Routerino props, or kept in an array named `routes`, `Routes`, or just exported as default.
+This might be something like `src/Router/index.jsx`, or `src/App.jsx`.
+Whichever file you've put your routes in should be used.
 - hostname: The domain to use as the base for the URLs in the sitemap.
 E.g. `https://example.com`.
+Make sure to include or exclude the `www` prefix as desired.
-- outputPath: The path to write the new sitemap XML file.
-This would usually be a build directory, e.g. `dist/sitemap.xml`, or something like `public/sitemap.xml` if you want to check in the sitemap to your repo.
+- outputDir: The path to write the new sitemap XML file.
+This would usually be a build directory, e.g. `dist` or `build`, or something like `public` if you wanted to check in the sitemap to your repo.

 ### Example